-As an important component in current setting conditions within the study area, an assessment of the level of hazard that a subject road would lose its ability to function if involved in a wildfire event needed to be done.
-In this context "loss of function" (LOF) pertains to any road, or individual segment thereof, that loses it's ability to provide, 1) access for emergency wildfire response actions, and/or, 2) use for the purpose of evacuation.
+As an important component to the current setting conditions within the study area, an assessment of the level of risk that a subject road would lose its ability to function if involved in a wildfire event needed to be done.
+In this context "loss of function" (LOF) pertains to any road, or individual segment thereof, that loses it ability provide, 1) access for emergency wildfire response actions, and/or, 2) uses for the purposes of evacuation.
 A general view of the roads evaluated, color-coded by Functional Classification System (FCS) classification, is presented in Figure 4.